Practical and Parallelizable Algorithms for Non-Monotone Submodular Maximization with Size Constraint: Introduction

-The design of algorithms with nontrivial adaptivity for SMCC when $f$ is monotone has been recently initiated by \citet{Balkanski2018}, who also prove a lower bound of $\Omega ( \log n / \log \log n ) $ adaptive rounds to achieve a constant ratio.
-Recently, much work has focused on the design of adaptive algorithms for SMCC with (not necessarily monotone) submodular functions, as summarized in Table \ref{table:cmp}.
+The design of algorithms with nontrivial adaptivity for \sm when $f$ is monotone was initiated by {\citeA{Balkanski2018}}, who also prove a lower bound of $\Omega ( \log( n) / \log \log (n) ) $ adaptive rounds to achieve a constant approximation ratio.
+Recently, much work has focused on the design of adaptive algorithms for \sm with (not necessarily monotone) submodular functions, as summarized in Table~\ref{table:cmp}.
 However, although many algorithms with low adaptivity have been proposed, most of these algorithms exhibit at least a quadratic dependence of the query complexity on the size $n$ of the ground set, for $k = \Omega(n)$.
 For many applications, instances have grown too large for quadratic query complexity to be practical.
 Therefore, it is necessary to design adaptive algorithms that also have nearly linear query complexity.
-The only algorithm in prior literature that meets this requirement is the $(0.039 - \epsi)$-approximation algorithm developed by \citet{Fahrbach2018a}, which has $O(n \log k)$ query complexity and $O( \log n)$ adaptivity.
+An algorithm in prior literature that meets this requirement is the algorithm developed by {\citeA{Fahrbach2018a}}, which has $\oh{n \log (k)}$ query complexity and $\oh{\log (n)}$ adaptivity.
+However, the approximation ratio stated in {\citeA{Fahrbach2018a}} for this algorithm does not hold, as discussed in Section \ref{sec:related_work} and Appendix \ref{sec:counterexample}. \revtwo{During our revision of this paper, \citeA{fahrbach2018non} fixed it, ensuring that the approximation ratio holds now.}